 However, meaningful progress towards advancing antiracist and inclusive libraries, including addressing underrepresentation in the field, remains a critical and ongoing challenge.
 Concerted efforts, such as diversity residencies, scholarship programs (e.g., ALA Spectrum Scholarship program), and career development initiatives (e.g., the Kaleidoscope Program, the Minnesota Institute for Early Career Librarians, and the ARL Leadership and Career Development Program), have aimed to enhance the representation of librarians.
-However, the BIPOC library workforce remains largely unchanged (Kendrick, 2023), impacting not only the diverse communities served by libraries but also the potential BIPOC workforce.
-Research on libraries' DEI initiatives - particularly the difficulty of accurately capturing librarian demographics without rigorous tracking and reporting (Hulbert & Kendrick, 2023)-reveals limited action, a lack of scalable strategies, and insufficient role clarity among library leaders, organizations, and BIPOC librarians, all of which impede significant progress in transforming existing patterns.
+However, the underrepresented communities in the library workforce remain largely unchanged (Kendrick, 2023), impacting not only the diverse communities served by libraries but also the potential underrepresented workforce.
+Research on libraries' inclusive excellence initiatives - particularly the difficulty of accurately capturing librarian demographics without rigorous tracking and reporting (Hulbert & Kendrick, 2023)-reveals limited action, a lack of scalable strategies, and insufficient role clarity among library leaders, organizations, and librarians from underrepresented communities, all of which impede significant progress in transforming existing patterns.

-OhioNet ADEI Assessment
+OhioNet Together We Thrive Assessment

-In 2023, under the leadership of Nancy Kirkpatrick and the OhioNet Board, OhioNet commissioned an Anti-Racism, Diversity, and Inclusion (ADEI) Assessment to address the underrepresentation of BIPOC (Black, Indigenous, and People of Color) librarians in the state of Ohio and the broader library and science field.
-The assessment's findings are intended to guide the OhioNet board and staff in advancing antiracism practices through core services and inform the development of new programs focused on improving BIPOC recruitment and retention in Ohio.
+In 2023, OhioNet commissioned an assessment to explore and address the retention and underrepresentation of librarians in Ohio from historically marginalized communities and the broader library and information science field.
+The assessment's findings are intended to guide the OhioNet board and staff in incorporating impactful organizational practices that provide greater opportunities for all librarians to thrive and developing new programs to improve recruitment and retention of talent across Ohio.

-Led by organizational development consultants Pamela Espinosa de los Monteros (Imagine Lucha Lab) and Janice Jaguszewski (Janice J. Consulting), and in collaboration with the ADEI library cohort (Beronica Avila, Nimisha Bhat, Mandi Goodsett, Elizabeth Lang, Shannon Simpson, and Desiree Thomas), the assessment focused on identifying ADEI practices that enable BIPOC librarians to grow, lead, and thrive.
-By clarifying ADEI practices through their impact on BIPOC librarians and their careers, the assessment assists librarians, leaders, and their organizations in advancing ADEI strategies that can drive both everyday practice and systemic change.
-Additionally, the assessment provides insights into organizational capacity, uncovering unmet needs while highlighting the strengths and opportunities that Ohio libraries and librarians can leverage to advance ADEI initiatives.
+Led by external organizational development consultants, and in collaboration with a library cohort, the assessment focused on identifying organizational practices that enable all librarians to grow, lead, and thrive.
+By clarifying organizational practices through their impact on librarians from underrepresented communities and their careers, the assessment helps librarians, leaders, and organizations advance strategies that drive both everyday practice and systemic change.
+Additionally, the assessment provides insights into organizational capacity, uncovering unmet needs while highlighting the strengths and opportunities that Ohio libraries and librarians can leverage.

-We want to emphasize that there is no singular way to be or define a BIPOC librarian.
-Even the term "BIPOC librarian," which we use to refer to Black, Indigenous, and People of Color, may not always align with how librarians from historically marginalized backgrounds seek to call themselves.
-While we have opted to use this term in our assessment to highlight the collective voices of librarians that constitute this vibrant community, it is vital to recognize that each BIPOC librarian brings their own unique identity, perspective, purpose, and expertise.
-As the LIS community advances ADEI, we recommend approaching identity through origin stories rather than relying solely on demographic categories.
+We want to emphasize that there is no singular way to be or define a librarian from an underrepresented community.
+Terms such as Black, Indigenous, People of Color (BIPOC) or underrepresented communities may not always reflect how librarians from historically marginalized backgrounds self-identify.
+While we have opted to use the term "underrepresented communities" in our assessment report to highlight the collective voices of librarians that constitute this vibrant community, it is vital to recognize that each librarian brings their own unique identity, perspective, purpose, and expertise.
+As the LIS community advances inclusive excellence, we recommend approaching identity through origin stories rather than relying solely on demographic categories.